colinfaivre/colinfaivre/README.md

 ## Professional Goals

-- __Career development__: Focused on furthering my career in software development, specifically in roles that leverage Lead experience or my __Go__ love story
+- __Career development__: Focused on furthering my career in software development, specifically in roles that leverage Lead experience or feed my __Go__ deep interest.
-- __Continuous learning__: Commited to ongoing professional development by staying updated with the latest tech trends and advancing my coding skills with __Vue.js__ and __Go__
+- __Continuous learning__: Commited to ongoing professional development by staying updated with the latest tech trends and advancing my coding skills with __Vue.js__ and __Go__.

 ## Connect with Me